English

 Greek Roman Theater

 The Graeco-Roman theater, also known as the Theater of Nerone, connects visitors to a typical Neapolitan apartment.
-From here, one can view the rooms once used by Emperor Nero as his private dressing room.
+From here, you can view the rooms once used by Emperor Nero as his private dressing room.

 War Museum